-- Section 17.2.1, "Managing Session Persistence"
+- Section 18.2.1, "Managing Session Persistence"

-- Section 17.2.2, "Minimizing Sessions"
+- Section 18.2.2, "Minimizing Sessions"

-- Section 17.2.3, "Aggregating Session Data"
+- Section 18.2.3, "Aggregating Session Data"

-17.2.1 Managing Session Persistence
+18.2.1 Managing Session Persistence

-WebLogic Server offers five session persistence mechanisms that cater to the differing requirements of your application.
+WebLogic Server offers many session persistence mechanisms that cater to the differing requirements of your application, including Async-replicated and Async-JDBC modes.
 The session persistence mechanisms are configurable at the Web application layer.
 Which session management strategy you choose for your application depends on real-world factors like HTTP session size, session life cycle, reliability, and session failover requirements.
-For example, a Web application with no failover requirements could be maintained as a single memory-based session; whereas, a Web application with session fail-over capability could be maintained as replicated sessions or JDBC-based sessions, based on their life cycle and object size.
+For example, a Web application with no failover requirements could be maintained as a single memory-based session; whereas, a Web application with session fail-over requirements could be maintained as replicated sessions or JDBC-based sessions, based on their life cycle and object size.

-In terms of pure performance, in-memory session persistence is a better overall choice when compared to JDBC-based persistence for session state.
-According to the authors of "Session Persistence Performance in WebLogic Server 7.0" at http://wldj.sys-con.com/read/42784.htm: "While all session persistence mechanisms have to deal with the overhead of data serialization and deserialization, the additional overhead of the database interaction impacts the performance of the JDBC-based session persistence and causes it to under-perform compared with the in-memory replication."
-However, in-memory-based session persistence requires the use of WebLogic clustering, so it isn't an option in a single-server environment.
+In terms of pure performance, replicated session persistence is a better overall choice when compared to JDBC-based persistence for session state.
+However, replicated-based session persistence requires the use of WebLogic clustering, so it isn't an option in a single-server environment.